MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/business-events-dev-doc.md

 {
 ...

-The initialize method should be implemented to check the type of the BusinessEventsEndpoint buffer that is passed in, and initialize when it is of the correct type for this new adapter, like below:
+The initialize method should be implemented to check the type of the BusinessEventsEndpoint buffer that is passed in, and initialize when it is of the correct type for this new adapter, as shown below.

 ...